cunhapaulo/marpstyle/README.md

 # Typefaces (TTF Fonts)

-In the first editions of Marpstyçe some of the used fonts were required to be downloaded and installed.
-Now it is not necessary anymore since they are automaticaly downloaded from a site.
-Eventhough I kept here the reference and sites wherefrom those fonts could be downloade and locally installed.
+In the first editions of Marpstyle, it was necessary to download and install some of the fonts used.
+Now this is no longer necessary, as they are automatically downloaded from a website.
+Even so, I've kept here the reference and the sites from which these fonts can be downloaded and installed locally.
 See below:

 - ## Socrates Theme: